bazzscript/bazzbank/README.md

-To Run The Project, Run:
+To Run This Project, Run This Command:
 $npm start

 Bank Documentation On PostMan: